 Profibus-PA fieldbus systems, many applications require Zone 1 installation.
 The

-use of Multibarriers allows the
+use of Multibarriers

 use of a bus segment for the explosion hazardous area with the same segment

 structures as in the non intrinsically-safe area , without the danger of

 potential transfers.
 The supply of energy to the physical layer is implemented